July 1, 2014 – June 30, 2016

 b) In the case of recommendations concerning tenure, promotion, or reappointment (when the Dean is considering not recommending in favour of reappointment) the Dean shall consult with an advisory committee.
 In the case of other recommendations the Dean may consult with an advisory committee.

-c) The advisory committee shall be composed of tenured full professors, one-half of whom shall be elected by the faculty, and one-half of whom shall be selected by the Dean.
+c) The advisory committee shall be composed of tenured full professors and professors of teaching, one-half of whom shall be elected by the faculty, and one-half of whom shall be selected by the Dean.
 Heads who are tenured full professors shall be eligible for selection by the Dean.
 In selecting members of the committee the Dean, having regard to the members who have been elected, shall take into account the need for representation of disciplines within the Faculty, including emerging disciplines and multi-disciplinary activities, and the need to maintain gender balance.

 d) The Dean may request further information from the Head and the departmental standing committee, and may also obtain such further information as is deemed appropriate.

 e) The Dean, after considering the advice of the advisory committee, (i) may refer the case back to the Head and the departmental standing committee for reconsideration; or (ii) make a recommendation to the President pursuant to 5.11.

 a) The Dean shall, except when his/her decision concerning an initial appointment or a promotion not arising out of a periodic review under Article 9 below is negative, forward his/her recommendation to the President together with the recommendations received from the Department.